Linear and nonlinear parabolic forward-backward problems: Introduction

-In the present paper, we have chosen to focus on a different type of difficulty, and to consider the toy-model \eqref{eq:eq0}, which differs from \eqref{Prandtl} through the lack of the nonlinear transport term $v \d_y u$ and its associated difficulties (nonlocality, loss of derivative) and the exclusion of the zones close to the wall and far from the wall.
-For the model \eqref{eq:eq0}, \emph{a priori} estimates are easy to derive, see \cite[Chapter 4]{theseRax}.
+In the present paper, we have chosen to focus on a different type of difficulty, and to consider first the toy-model \eqref{eq:eq0-uux}, which differs from \eqref{Prandtl-small-domain} through the lack of the nonlinear transport term $v \p_y u$ and its associated difficulties (nonlocality, loss of derivative) and the exclusion of the zones close to the wall and far from the wall.
+For the model \eqref{eq:eq0-uux}, \emph{a priori} estimates are easy to derive, see \cite[Chapter 4]{theseRax}.
 The difficulty lies elsewhere, as explained previously.
 Indeed, in order to construct a sequence of approximate solutions satisfying the \emph{a priori} estimates, we need to ensure that the orthogonality conditions are satisfied all along the sequence.
-The core of the proof is to keep track of these orthogonality conditions, and to analyze their dependency on the sequence itself.
-For the Prandtl system \eqref{Prandtl}, this difficulty has very recently been tackled by Sameer Iyer and Nader Masmoudi in \cite{IM2023}, building upon their \emph{a priori} estimates of \cite{IM2022} and the ideas developed in the first version of our present work.
+For the Prandtl system \eqref{Prandtl-small-domain}, this difficulty has recently been tackled by Sameer Iyer and Nader Masmoudi in \cite{IM2023}, building upon their \emph{a priori} estimates of \cite{IM2022} and the ideas developed in the first version of our present work.
+We revisit in \cref{sec:Prandtl} part of their work.
+Performing the different steps of the analysis (straightening the boundary, linearizing, differentiating with respect to the horizontal or vertical variable), we found a way to substantially simplify the analysis of the system in the vicinity of the recirculating line, and the results that we obtain are slightly different from the ones of \cite{IM2022,IM2023}.
+First, we prove a result in a rather \emph{low regularity setting}, in which $u_x$ is not even an $L^2$ function in the whole domain $\Om_P$.
+This result holds under merely one orthogonality condition, whose role is rather different from the ones of \cref{thm:burgers}, for instance.
+Indeed, the role of this additional orthonogality condition is not to ensure a certain regularity, but rather to allow for a reconstruction of the velocity from the vorticity.
+Moreover, we use solely one change of variables, which we present in the next subsection and which is identical to the one for the Burgers equation.
+Once the adequate change of variables is identified, we retrieve the fact that the vorticity (in these new variables) is a good unknown.
+In fact, in the appropriate set of variables, the equation for the vorticity becomes remarkably simple (it is a closed, quasilinear equation).
+We however prescribe lateral boundary conditions on the velocity (rather than the vorticity).
+Eventually, we do not require any condition on the \emph{horizontal size of the domain} (i.e.\ on the length $x_1-x_0$).
+Our understanding is that such conditions may arise when the Prandtl system in the whole infinite strip is considered.
+They are linked to the well-posedness of a linearized system in the whole strip.
+We refer to \cref{sec:strategy-Prandtl-bande-infinie} for more comments regarding this point.